 Hemp Branding: Establishing a Robust Identity in a Congested Marketplace

 We’ll then tell a story.
-Each hemp brand has a backstory.
-Whether it is the story of your customers or the story of how your product was created, storytelling evokes strong emotions in people.
-Consider the brands that have endured.
-That’s probably because their story resonated.
+Every brand of hemp has a history.
+Storytelling brings out intense emotions in people whether it is the story of your customers or the story of how your product was invented.
+Think of the surviving brands.
+Probably, this is because their story resonated.
 So share yours with us!
-Brands are remembered not only by their logos but also by the narratives they convey.
+Working through narratives, as well as logos, a brand is remembered.

 GPS Fleet Management: Clear Miles, Smart Choices